shurillu/CTBot/REFERENCE.md

 [back to TOC](#table-of-contents)
 ### `setTelegramToken`
 `void setTelegramToken(String token)` <br><br>
 Set the Telegram Bot token.
-If you need infos about Telegram Bot and how to obtain a token, take a look  [here](https://core.telegram.org/bots#6-botfather).
+If you need infos about Telegram Bot and how to obtain a token, take a look  [here](https://core.telegram.org/bots#6-botfather). <br>
 Parameters:
 + `token`: the token that identify the Telegram Bot

-Return none.
+Return none. <br>
 Example:
 + `setTelegramToken("myTelegramBotToken")`

 [back to TOC](#table-of-contents)
 ### `setIP`
 `bool setIP(String ip, String gateway, String subnetMask, String dns1, String dns2)` <br><br>
 By default, once connected the ESP8266 get the IP from the DHCP Server.
-With this function is possible to set the IP of the ESP8266 as a static IP.
+With this function is possible to set the IP of the ESP8266 as a static IP. <br>
 Parameters:
 + `ip`: the fixed IP address
 + `gateway`: the gateway address